AndresSM415/C-language/homework/FinalProject/README.md

 Code 3: pretty neat.
 All code´s lines commented.

-Storage 3: Every matrix open is freed after use.
+Storage 3: Scores are saved.
+Every matrix open is freed after use.

 Documentation 3: I think video was lovely, also since my code doesn´t use too much text, This point wasn´t a problem.